-Below, the email from House of Fraser suggests that either you love this day or hate it, it’s just an occasion to buy something for yourself.
-If you know your audience will enjoy it, you can target people who celebrate Galentine’s Day or Anti-Valentine’s Day, with friends or all by themselves.
+Below, the email from the House of Fraser suggests that whether you love this day or hate it, it’s just an occasion to buy something for yourself.
+If you know your audience will enjoy it, you can target people who celebrate Galentine’s Day or Anti-Valentine’s Day with closest friends or all by themselves.

 I hope we’ve inspired you to create a one-of-a-kind campaign with these Valentine’s day newsletter ideas.
-If so, share your email designs in the comment section and let us know how they performed!
+If so, share your email design ideas in the comment section and let us know how they performed!
 Are they similar to these best email campaigns picked by the experts?